-After a shortened swimming season last year, beach fans will be excited to hit the surf again with all eight public NYC-run beaches opening on time this year on Memorial Day weekend!
+After a cold winter, beach fans will be excited to hit the surf again with all eight public NYC-run beaches opening on time this year on Memorial Day weekend!
 Pool lovers will have to wait a few weeks to go swimming, though, because the public swimming pools will open in mid- to late-June.
 Social distancing and health guidance rules will still be in place.
 Make sure to slather on the sunscreen before heading out and regularly throughout the day!

 Family barbecues are a beloved activity over the long weekend—and are a great way to kickoff the summer cookout season!
 Heat up the grill and enjoy a cookout in your backyard, or find a picnic spot in a park where you can grill or bring your picnic favorites.
 Need some inspiration?
 Check out these healthy cookout recipes the whole family will love!

 Relish the nice weather and long weekend by going out for a hike.
 Luckily, you don’t have to go too far for a great family hike: Staten Island has an almost endless list of beautiful spots to check out.
 While you enjoy the solace of nature you can also honor Memorial Day by taking some time to be mindful and feel grateful for all the men and women who fought hard defending our country, allowing you the ability to enjoy time with family.

 Donate to related causes and discuss the true meaning of Memorial Day.